hsaghir/hsaghir.github.io/_posts/data_science/2016-11-29-a-primer-on-neural-networks.md

   teaser: nnet/Aneuron.jpg
 ---

 What is a neural network?
 To get started, it's beneficial to keep in mind that modern neural network started as an attempt to model the way that brain performs computations.
-We have billions of [neuron](https://en.wikipedia.org/wiki/Neuron) cells in our brains that are connected to each other and pass information around. \\( 1/x^{2} \\)
+We have billions of [neuron](https://en.wikipedia.org/wiki/Neuron) cells in our brains that are connected to each other and pass $$ a+b $$ information around. \\( 1/x^{2} \\)

 $$
 \[ \frac{1}{n^{2}} \]